folkertvanheusden/kek/README.md

 KEK
 ---

-Kek is a DEC PDP-11 (11/70) emulator capable of running UNIX-v7.
+Kek is a DEC PDP-11 (11/70) emulator capable of running e.g. UNIX-v7 and BSD 2.11.

 You need to retrieve the git repository with the --recursive switch for the git command: